 My profession?
 Well... let's see, what had people called me?
 Oh yes, there'd been thief, pickpocket, crook, good-for-nothing, 'damned demon of a dark elf'...
 I rather liked the sound of the last, truth be told.
 Probably not quite the thing to say if I wanted to stay out of prison, however.
 And there was one other, more respectable one that would be accurate.
-One that that had drawn me ever since I was a child, which I'd never mentally stopped calling myself even when doing so out loud got me only ridicule.
+One I'd been curious about ever since I was a child, one I'd always worked at and wanted to become even when events forced me into other directions.

 "Me?
 I'm an alchemist."

 Ergalla gave me a penetrating look, and for a moment, I thought he would dispute that.
 But in the end, he simply 'hmm'ed and continued scribbling.
 The sheet would be full in less than a minute if he continued on that way.